magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 This topic describes how to implement a custom shipping address renderer.

-To implement a payment method rendering in checkout, you need to take the following steps:
+To implement shipping address rendering in checkout, you need to take the following steps:

 1. [Create the JS renderer component (shipping address renderer)](#create).
 3. [Create a template for the shipping address renderer.](#template)